korom42/LKT/README.md

 High performance & power saving tweaks for all devices (THAT ACTUALLY WORK)

 ## Getting Started
-At first sight you might this another BS tweaks collection ..
-Well then think twice But most universal mods are placebo or barely change something ..
-Right ?
+### Why LKT ?
-Actually I agree with that It's true but, what makes LKT special is being universal and device specific at the same time Let me explain ..
-Using very simple functions LKT detects what SoC your device have and then it applies the correspending tweaks
-This would not be possoble without Project WIPE contributors who provided us with interactive governor configs for 24 diffrent SoC including (Snapdragon, Helio, MediaTek & Intel Atom chipsets) covering hundreds of devices
+LKT is a cumilation of different strategies that target certain kernel settigns.
+What makes this special and stand out from the crowd is being universal and device specific at the same time.
+And it's also BS free.
+Using very simple functions LKT detects the SoC your device have and then it applies the correspending tweaks.
+This would not be possible without the help of Project WIPE contributors who provided us with interactive governor configs for 24 different SoC including (Snapdragon, Helio, MediaTek & Intel Atom chipsets) covering hundreds of devices.

 ### Features
 ```